EMarnus/recipe1/README.md

 - This would help the site to grow organically, with some review oversite.

 - __Collapsable navigation bar__
-- This would helo keep the navigation clean as the number of pages increases.
+- This would help keep the navigation clean as the number of pages increases.
+Unnecessary at this stage.

 ## Testing

-I used basic ongoing testing as I was working throught the differnt sections, resizing the browser to make sure everthing reacts the way I expected and using Chrome's Developer Tools Toggle device toolbar function.
+I used basic ongoing testing as I was working through the different sections, resizing the browser to make sure everything reacts the way I expected and using Chrome's Developer Tools Toggle device toolbar function.

 Floating footer when not enough content on page.
 Fixed using flexbox vh on body.

-Tested with lighthouse, first test failed on Performace, 68.
+Tested with lighthouse, first test failed on Performance, 68.
 Replaced images with webp format and moved fontawesome script to below footer.

 Validator testing found duplicate id="main" and h3 nested in p. id changed to class and p elements replaced with h3.